runabol/tork/README.md

 400 Bad Request

 {
-  "error": "task in not running"
+  "error": "job in not running"
 }
 ```